Claude Code vs Cline

 Choose Claude Code if...

-- +Choose Claude Code if you rely on external tool integration via MCP and want persistent cross-session context using CLAUDE.md files (helpful for long-running projects and conventions).
+- +Choose Claude Code if you want persistent cross-session context using CLAUDE.md files plus stronger “agentic” execution patterns like sub-agent spawning for parallel task steps.

 Choose Cline if...

-- +Choose Cline if you want flexibility in model sourcing (multiple hosted providers plus local models via LM Studio or Ollama) while still benefiting from project context (ASTs/relevant files) and MCP-based tool extension.
+- +Choose Cline if you want maximum flexibility in model/provider choice (supports multiple API providers and OpenAI-compatible APIs, plus local models via LM Studio or Ollama) alongside MCP tool extension.